poorlyordered/HomeSchool/cline_docs/activeContext.md

 - Implemented logout functionality in both Guardian and Student dashboards
 - Updated user flow diagram with comprehensive authentication scenarios
 - Refactored GuardianDashboard component to improve maintainability and reduce file size
-- Currently planning Playwright implementation for end-to-end testing
+- Playwright installed and configured for integration and E2E testing.

 ## Recent Changes